 - Botnets – 32 Million botnet callbacks were performed and blocked on average each month since 2018

 - Domains – 32% of all spoofed domains or websites were using SSL to deliver content.

 Most Phished Brands through HTTPS:

 - Amazon – 10%

 - Apple or iTunes – 10%

 - Adobe – 4%

 - DocuSign – 2%

-By preparing your employees with a security mindset, we broaden business’ stance on security, to better prevent things like SSL attacks from reaching your end-users.
-Each of these acts leverages more ways for cybercriminals to establish credibility, and the context needed to fool business.
+By preparing your employees with a security mindset, we broaden the business stance on security to better prevent things like SSL attacks from reaching your end users.
+Each of these acts leverages more ways for cybercriminals to establish credibility and the context needed to fool business.